Information about careers in chemistry

 Are chemical scientists in demand?

-Choosing chemistry as a career, though, will stand them in good stead.
-There will always be a demand for chemical scientists worldwide because chemistry forms the basis of so many materials, processes and demand for new medicines and medical devices continues to increase.
+In choosing any career, it is important to take into account the economic trends across the world, the UK and locally.
+Although the world is always changing, demand for chemical scientists worldwide is likely to remain high because chemistry forms the basis of so many materials, processes and demand for new medicines and medical devices continues to increase.
 Chemistry is also a global field so there will be plenty of opportunities to work abroad.

 Where to study?